Audiologists diagnose and treat a patient's hearing and balance problems using advanced technology and procedures.

 What do they typically do

-- Examine patients who have hearing, balance, or related ear problems
+- Examine patients who have conditions related to the outer, middle, or inner ear

 - Assess the results of the examination and diagnose problems